Is Nearly Wild Camping really just another term for Glamping?

 I'm interested in setting up a wilder camping location, what do I need to do to get started?

 Many locations start off using 'the 28 day rule' which allows for occasional camping without the need for planning permission.
-With a minimum of a simple compost toilet or even camping toilet and tent (£100) you can be ready to accept campers for most of the peak summer weekends.
+With a minimum of a simple compost toilet or even camping toilet and tent you can be ready to accept campers for most of the peak summer weekends.
 You would need public liabilty insurance - make it clear to the broker that you are not a campsite, you just allow occasional camping on your land.
+If possible ask if this can be added to your current insurance (eg. household) as it may work out cheaper.
+Information for landowners

 I have just joined but I can't see the locations in the Directory, is this a scam?

-Sometimes payment does not clear immediately, you can try logging out then back in again, also restating your browser (clear your browser's cache and cookies - how to do this depends on which browser you are using - see browsers Help) or logging on on another device.
+Sometimes payment does not clear immediately, you can try logging out then back in again, also restarting your browser (clear your browser's cache and cookies - how to do this depends on which browser you are using - see browsers Help) or logging on on another device.
+Occasionally there can be a delay of upto 48hrs before the Directory & Map will display and the 'permissions' have cleared.